PapaSquat/hello-world/README.md

 re-learning how to use GIT
 This is my first edit.
 This is my second edit and it's being made from VS 2017!
+Third edit to see how Pull request works.